pratheeshkumar99/CLIP-MemeSense/Readme.md

 ## Architectural Overview

-To provide a clear visual understanding of the MemeSense framework, the following diagram illustrates the step-by-step data flow and key components of the architecture:
+Diagram illustrating a step-by-step data flow and key components of the architecture:

 ![MemeSense Architecture](Img/memeclip_architecture.png)